Originally published in November 2017, revised and updated in April 2022

 What else should I consider when booking?

 Arrival - Book your flights well in advance to ensure your seats and good prices.
-Split and Dubrovnik airports are well connected to all major European cities through some of the usual airlines: Smartwings, Eurowings, SAS, Finnair, Norwegian Air International, Volotea, easyJet, Ryanair, Vueling, KLM Cityhopper, Transavia, Eurowings, Lufthansa, Iberia etc. Let us know if your need us to organize a transfer from the airport to our marina for you.
+Split, Dubrovnik, Rogoznica, and Pula airports are well-connected to all major European cities through some of the usual airlines: Smartwings, Eurowings, SAS, Finnair, Norwegian Air International, Volotea, EasyJet, Ryanair, Vueling, KLM Cityhopper, Transavia, Eurowings, Lufthansa, Iberia, etc. Let us know if you need us to organize a transfer from the airport to our marina for you.

 Where should I go?

-With our two charter bases – one in Split and the other one in Slano (at 35 km from Dubrovnik), the sea is the limit.
+With our four charter bases – one in Split, the second in Slano (at 35 km from Dubrovnik), the third in Rogoznica, and the fourth in Pula, the sea is the limit.
 It is good to have a planned sailing route.
-Choose from one of our suggested routes or ask for our help in planning your own.
+Choose from one of our suggested sailing routes or ask for our help in planning your own.

 You can change your itinerary anytime, but it’s better to have something planned to minimize wasting time and stressing on board, while you could be sailing to your next destination.
-A good route plan will enable you to see everything that you want to see.
+Without a doubt, a good sailing route plan makes visiting everything that you want to see much easier.

 What licenses and certificates are required by law when bareboating in Croatia?